Guide for deploying an xApp with xDevSM and examples of the effective usage of the xDevSM framework.

 Build the Image of the xApp:

-docker build --tag kpm-basic-xapp:0.1.0 --file docker/Dockerfile.kpm_basic_xapp .
+docker build --tag kpm-basic-xapp:0.3.0-dev --file docker/Dockerfile.kpm_basic_xapp.dev .

-Push the Image to a Repository:
+Push the image to a registry (e.g., Docker Hub):

 Change the xApp config file (xapps-repo → kpm_basic_xapp → config):